redhat-cop/ocp-disconnected-docs/IPIonMAGInstall.md

 #### 5. install-config.template

  The template below has defined the parameters for this use case.
 Please supply the user specific content.
+Note, that is FIPS cryptography is required, this must be set in the install-config.yaml prior to installation.
+It cannot be changed post-installation.

 ```